T. J. Rivera: Philadelphia Phillies (second stint)

 On August 7, 2021, Rivera was traded to the Philadelphia Phillies.

 Coaching career

 On May 14, 2022, Rivera retired and was hired as a coach by the Cleveland Guardians.
 Rivera served as manager of the Arizona Complex League Guardians for the 2023 season.

 International career

 Rivera played for the Puerto Rican national baseball team in the 2017 World Baseball Classic as their first baseman.

 Scouting report

-Rivera is known as a contact hitter with a compact line drive swing.
-Rivera has hit for high average throughout his career, batting over .300 at the minor league level.
-He however does not hit for power or draw frequent walks, qualities which are highly valued in the sabermetric era.
+Rivera was known as a contact hitter with a compact line drive swing.
+Rivera hit for a high average throughout his career, batting over .300 at the minor league level.
+He however did not hit for power or draw frequent walks, qualities which are highly valued in the sabermetric era.
 Rivera credited playing wiffle ball as a youth with creating his swing.
-Rivera has played second, third, and first base at the Major League level, and has previously played shortstop in college and the minors.
-He considers second base his natural position.
+Rivera played second, third, and first base at the Major League level, and previously played shortstop in college and the minors.
+He considered second base his natural position.